LinLLLL/MaskST/README.md

 ## Abstract

 Given a style-reference image as the additional image condition, text-to-image diffusion models have demonstrated impressive capabilities in generating images that possess the content of text prompts while adopting the visual style of the reference image.
 However, current state-of-the-art methods often struggle to disentangle content and style from style-reference images, leading to issues such as content leakages.
 To address this issue, we propose a masking-based method that efficiently decouples content from style without the need of tuning any model parameters.
-By simply masking specific elements in the style reference’s image features, we uncover a critical yet under-explored principle: guiding with appropriatelyselected fewer conditions (e.g., dropping several image feature elements) can efficiently avoid unwanted content flowing into the diffusion models, enhancing the style transfer performances of text-to-image diffusion models.
+By simply masking specific elements in the style reference’s image features, we uncover a critical yet under-explored principle: guiding with appropriately selected fewer conditions (e.g., dropping several image feature elements) can efficiently avoid unwanted content flowing into the diffusion models, enhancing the style transfer performances of text-to-image diffusion models.
 In this paper, we validate this finding both theoretically and experimentally.
 Extensive experiments across various styles demonstrate the effectiveness of our masking-based method and support our theoretical results.

 ## Demos